 Vacancy Rates

-The current rental vacancy rate in Washington, D.C stands at 4.1%, a slight decline from 4.6% the previous year.
-This drop illustrates a tightening rental market, particularly in well-connected areas like Columbia Heights, Shaw, and U Street.
+The rental vacancy rate in Washington, D.C. currently stands at 4.1%, down from 4.6% the previous year.
+That tightening is most visible in well-connected areas like Columbia Heights, Shaw, and U Street, where competition among renters is picking up.

 Drivers of Rental Demand